mappls-api/skydnn-aiapi-docs/README.md

 ## Introduction

-Skydnn AI APIs enable state-of-the-art Computer Vision AI inferences to detect and catgorise objects in the photographs and generate localisation as well as map view of geospatial objects useful for a wide range of geospatial analytics and applications.
-These APIs allow a developer to integrate into their own application the power and full set of functionalities of the Skydnn product and platform offered by Mappls (MapmyIndia).
+Transform your application with the cutting-edge power of Skydnn AI APIs from MapmyIndia.
+Our state-of-the-art Computer Vision technology detects, classifies and localizes objects in photographs, and generates a map view of geospatial objects for a variety of geospatial analytics and applications.
+With these APIs, developers can effortlessly integrate the full suite of Skydnn product and platform functionalities into their own applications, elevating their capabilities to new heights.

 ## How Mappls AI APIs Enhance Value of any Solution